 3. Make a File for It.
 My blog is a small business now, so I keep whatever papers, contracts, or payments I haven’t stored and backed up online in a simple file folder.

 The same story for the credit card statements, loan papers, insurance documents, and bank statements I get in the mail (or print from my online files).
 They’re stored in either plain plastic hanging file folder bins I mentioned here that I found at Target, or I file them in my office credenza.
 Birth certificates, wills, and other important legal documents all have their own file folder.

 4. Make a Binder for It.
 We’re a busy family, with school calendars and sports schedules to keep up with, so I keep a family binder next to my wall calendar filled with everything I need, and it’s easy to grab when I need to access that information quickly.
 If you’d like a free download for how to create a command central family binder, be sure to grab it over at Simplify 101.
-If you prefer the online method, try About One, a great place for you to organize all of your family’s information in one place, from babysitter or caregiver information, to health history, to home maintenance.

 The same is true for my blog, I keep a binder with my calendar and all of my ideas stored in one place next to my computer, so whenever I have an idea or need to refer to a recipe, it’s all here.